Skip to content

 • a host environment where you can run the UnoLock MCP

-• the UnoLock Agent MCP installed from the official GitHub repository:
+• the UnoLock Agent MCP installed from the official GitHub Releases page when a binary is available, or from the official GitHub repository as the source-install fallback:

 If possible, use a host with: